-These disclosures are supplemental to any agreements, terms of business or other documentation you may have in place with any Hidden Road entity (including, but not limited to Hidden Road Partners CIV UK Ltd, Hidden Road Partners CIV (BVI) Limited, Hidden Road Partners CIV NL B.V., Hidden Road Partners CIV SG PTE Ltd, Hidden Road Partners CIV US OTC LLC, Hidden Road Partners CIV US Digital LLC and Hidden Road Partners CIV US LLC (collectively “Hidden Road,” “us,” the “Group”)) and may be amended or supplemented by additional disclosures from time to time and are intended for use by professional clients and eligible counterparties.
+These disclosures are supplemental to any agreements, terms of business or other documentation you may have in place with any Hidden Road entity (including, but not limited to Hidden Road Partners CIV UK Ltd, Hidden Road Partners CIV (BVI) Limited, Hidden Road Partners CIV (BVI) OTC Ltd, Hidden Road Partners CIV NL B.V., Hidden Road Partners CIV SG PTE Ltd, Hidden Road Partners CIV (BR) LTDA, Hidden Road Partners CIV US OTC LLC and Hidden Road Partners CIV US LLC (collectively “Hidden Road,” “us,” the “Group”)) and may be amended or supplemented by additional disclosures from time to time and are intended for use by professional clients and eligible counterparties.
 Defined terms used but not defined herein have the meanings ascribed to them in the Terms.

-These disclosures contain information about certain designated investments, including guidance on and warnings of the risk associated with such investments.
-They are provided to assist you in understanding the nature and risks of the service and of the specific type of investment being offered and, consequently, to be able to take investment decisions on an informed basis.
+These disclosures contain information about certain designated instruments/transactions, including guidance on and warnings of the risk associated with such instruments/transactions.
+They are provided to assist you in understanding the nature and risks of the service and of the specific type of instrument/transaction being offered and, consequently, to be able to take decisions on such instruments/transactions on an informed basis.

-By providing instructions to us after receipt of this notice, you will be taken to have acknowledged and accepted that you have been properly notified by Hidden Road of the risks listed herein and you acknowledge and accept that any one or more of these risks could lead to loss which could, in certain circumstances, exceed your initial investments and capital.
+By providing instructions to us after receipt of this notice, you will be taken to have acknowledged and accepted that you have been properly notified by Hidden Road of the risks listed herein and you acknowledge and accept that any one or more of these risks could lead to loss which could, in certain circumstances, exceed the initial value of your instrument/transaction and capital.

 All financial products carry a degree of risk and even low-risk strategies contain an element of uncertainty.
-Prices may fluctuate and there is a risk that you may lose some or all of your investment.
+Prices may fluctuate and there is a risk that you may lose some or all the value of your instrument/transaction.
 The types of risk involved may depend on various factors, including how the product is structured, the counterparty you are facing and the terms upon which you transact.

-The nature of investment risk varies with, amongst other things, the type of investment, the location or domicile of the issuer, the diversification or concentration in a portfolio, the complexity of the transaction and/or the use of leverage.
-The price or value of an investment will depend on fluctuations in the financial markets and current performance, past performance or forecast performance are not a reliable indicator of future performance.
+The nature of instrument/transaction risk varies with, amongst other things, the type of instrument/transaction, the location or domicile of the issuer, the diversification or concentration in a portfolio, the complexity of the transaction and/or the use of leverage.
+The price or value of an instrument/a transaction will depend on fluctuations in the financial markets and current performance, past performance or forecast performance are not a reliable indicator of future performance.

-Types of risk that may impact your investment include, without limitation, liquidity risk, market risk, insolvency risk, credit risk, settlement risk, currency risk, operational risk, business risk, tax risk, regulatory risk, legal risk, interest rate risk, risks relating to margin requirements or leverage and/or risks related to “over the counter” derivatives (“OTC Derivatives”).
-Risks may occur simultaneously and may have an unpredictable effect on your investment.
+Types of risk that may impact the value of the instrument/transaction include, without limitation, liquidity risk, market risk, insolvency risk, credit risk, settlement risk, currency risk, operational risk, business risk, tax risk, regulatory risk, legal risk, interest rate risk, risks relating to margin requirements or leverage and/or risks related to “over the counter” derivatives (“OTC Derivatives”).
+Risks may occur simultaneously and may have an unpredictable effect on the value of the instrument/transaction.

-Different instruments involve different levels of exposure to risk.
-In deciding whether to trade in such instruments, you should be aware of the following areas.
+Different instruments/transactions involve different levels of exposure to risk.
+In deciding whether to engage in such instruments/transactions, you should be aware of the following areas.

 Derivatives are financial instruments whose characteristics and value depend upon the characteristics and value of an underlying asset (e.g., bond, equity, commodity) or an index (e.g., equity, interest rate).
 OTC derivatives include options, forwards and swaps.